 posted on November 15, 2012 16:36

 Did you say summer camp?
-You must be kidding, it's only
+You must be kidding, it's the middle of winter!

 by Jar Lampard

-IT MAY SEEM CRAZY TO START PLANNING FOR SUMMER at the start of
+IT MAY SEEM CRAZY TO START PLANNING FOR SUMMER in the middle of

 winter, but finding a camp for a child with ADHD can be stressful for